Scientific Name

 The flowers are small, light yellow, usually solitary, and appear at areoles in spring and summer.

 Rhipsalis do not thrive in direct sunlight.
 Exposure to the afternoon sun can burn the leaves, turn them yellow, or cause spotting.
 However, they will not bloom without sufficient sunlight, and their growth can be stunted.
-Therefore, these cacti do best with morning sun and full shade in the afternoon.
+Therefore, these cacti do best with morning sun and afternoon shade.

-Rhipsalis is not a drought-resistant plant, so regular watering is essential.
+Rhipsalis is not drought-resistant, so regular watering is essential.
 Overwatering, however, can cause weak stems and rotted roots.
-A watering can can help you measure the amount of water you are providing.
-The size of the pot compared to the size of the plant, the humidity levels in the home, and the type of potting soil used can all affect the watering frequency.
+A watering can can help you measure how much water you are providing.
+The pot's size relative to the plant, the home's humidity levels, and the type of potting soil used can all affect watering frequency.

 Learn more at How to Grow and Care for Rhipsalis.